FAIRDataPipeline/rSimpleModel/README.md

 You are now running in a new shell created by `poetry` that has a copy of the `fair` executable in its path.

-## Configuring the registry and running the example in this repo
+## Installing the R API and simple model functions

 Install the [`rDataPipeline`](https://github.com/FAIRDataPipeline/rDataPipeline) package, in R: